root-project/web/manual/root_classes_data_types_and_global_variables/index.md

 {% highlight C++ %}
    enum EObjBits {
-   kCanDelete = BIT(0), // If can be deleted.
+// If can be deleted.
+   kCanDelete = BIT(0),

-   kMustCleanup = BIT(3), // If destructor must call RecursiveRemove().
+// If destructor must call RecursiveRemove().
+   kMustCleanup = BIT(3),

-   kObjInCanvas = BIT(3), // For backward compatibility only.
+// For backward compatibility only. kObjInCanvas = BIT(3),

-   kIsReferenced = BIT(4), // If referenced by TRef or TRefArray. kHasUUID = BIT(5), // If has a TUUID, fUniqueID=UUIDNumber.
+// If referenced by TRef or TRefArray. kIsReferenced = BIT(4),

+// If has a TUUID, fUniqueID=UUIDNumber.
+   kHasUUID = BIT(5),

-   kCannotPick = BIT(6), // If cannot be picked in a pad. kNoContextMenu = BIT(8), // If does not want a context menu. kInvalidObject = BIT(13) // Object yctor succeeded but the object should not be used.
+// If cannot be picked in a pad. kCannotPick = BIT(6),

+// If does not want a context menu. kNoContextMenu = BIT(8),

+// Object actor succeeded but the object should not be used. kInvalidObject = BIT(13)
 };
 {% endhighlight %}